 It’s in the products we buy, the way restrooms are designated, and so much more.
 And, at a very basic level, it’s in the way that we communicate with one another based on how we perceive each other’s genders.

-Because the gender binary is such a massive, deeply ingrained system, it isn’t simple for any one individual to simply stop reinforcing it.
+Because the gender binary is such a massive, deeply ingrained system, it isn’t easy for any one individual to simply stop reinforcing it.

 However, in order to support people’s ability to safely and comfortably express their gender identities, it’s important that we not enforce gender norms and expectations on one another.